18 email marketing performance metrics for improved campaign tracking

 1

-Set clear measurable goals and continuously monitor and improve your strategy based on the relevant email KPIs.
+Set clear measurable goals: Continuously monitor and improve your strategy based on the relevant email KPIs.
 Don’t forget to save this guide for reference!

 -